Every item you correctly recycle helps create a cleaner, more circular economy for Oregon. Together, we can make a real impact by recycling right.

 Below are items that should NEVER go in your recycling bin.
 Keeping them out helps make recycling safer, cleaner, and more effective for everyone.

 Batteries can start fires at garbage and recycling facilities.
 Never put batteries inside your garbage or recycling bin.
+Find recycling options at Call2Recycle

 Dirty and wet containers can spoil other recyclables.
 Pour liquids down the drain and, if possible, compost food waste.

 Items like these get caught in recycling machinery.
+Contact your recycling company or local governement for recycling or disposal options.

 Not all plastics can be recycled.
 Plastic utensils, straws, and clamshell containers are not accepted in your recycling bin.
+For now, put these in the garbage.

 These boxes have a coating to protect them in the freezer that also reduces their recyclability.
+For now, put these in the garbage.

 These items create safety hazards and need special handling.
 Visit Oregon E-Cycles to find recycling options near you.